Harvey Klehr

 Harvey Elliott Klehr (born December 25, 1945) is a professor of politics and history at Emory University.
-Klehr is known for his books on the subject of the American Communist movement, and on Soviet espionage in America (many written jointly with John Earl Haynes).
+Klehr is known for his books on the subject of the American Communist movement, and on Soviet espionage in the United States (many written jointly with John Earl Haynes).

 Early years

 Born in Newark, New Jersey, Klehr received his Bachelor's degree from Franklin and Marshall College in 1967.
 He received his doctorate from the University of North Carolina at Chapel Hill in 1971, after defending a dissertation entitled "The Theory of American Exceptionalism".
 Klehr later recalled that his interest in the American radical left had been shaped by the domestic political upheaval of the era of the Vietnam War during which he had attended college.
 In 2010, Klehr wrote: